Cost Efficient Fairness Audit Under Partial Feedback: Our Results

-The above theorem shows that under structural assumptions on the data distribution, algorithm with better audit cost exists.
-Notably, the cost concerning $c_{lab}$ is a problem-dependent constant and independent of $\varepsilon$.
+Moreover, \texttt{Exp-Audit} runs in polynomial time.
+The above theorem shows that under structural and separation assumptions on the data distribution, algorithm with better audit cost exists.
+Notably, the cost term concerning $c_{lab}$ is a problem-dependent constant and independent of $\varepsilon$.
 Our algorithm consists of two key components.
 First is to view the historical partial feedback data as a collection of truncated samples, thereby applying algorithms for learning distribution parameters from truncated samples~\cite{lee2023learningexponential}.
 Second is learning mixture weights with approximate MAP oracle for mixture of exponential family.
 We believe the first component to be a conceptual contribution since it motivates studying partial feedback, an important setting in fairness in decision-making, through the lens of truncated samples.
-For the second component, our contribution is a generalization of~\cite{mahalanabis2011learning} from spherical Gaussians to exponential family, which we believe could be of independent interest.
+For the second component, we generalize~\cite{mahalanabis2011learning} from spherical Gaussians to exponential family, which we believe could be of independent interest.